Galleri multi-cancer early detection (MCED) blood test

 People in some parts of England received an invitation by letter to join.
 The trial team hoped to recruit 140,000 people.

-Everyone taking part has 3 blood tests over the course of 2 years.
-This is a randomised trial.
-This means that those taking part are put into one of two groups by a computer:
+Everyone taking part had 3 blood tests over the course of 2 years.
+This was a randomised trial.
+This means that those taking part were put into one of two groups by a computer:

-• half the people have their samples tested using the Galleri test - this is the test group
+• half the people had their samples tested using the Galleri test - this is the test group

-• the other half don’t have the Galleri test and their blood samples will be stored and may be tested in the future - this is the control group
+• the other half didn’t have the Galleri test and their blood samples were stored, they may be tested in the future - this is the control group

-By taking part you could help others.
+Taking part in a trial like this could benefit others in the future.
 The trial results may show that the Galleri test is able to pick up cancer early, when it is easier to treat.
 This in turn will help treat more cancers successfully.

 The Galleri test is not perfect and can give a wrong result.
-This could cause you some anxiety.
-You may have tests that are unnecessary if it’s found you don't have cancer.
+This could cause anxiety in those taking part.
+Some people may have had unnecessary tests if it was found that they didn't have cancer.

 The SYMPLIFY study

-This study is looking at the Galleri test in people with possible cancer symptoms.
+This study looked at the Galleri test in people with possible cancer symptoms.
 It has now closed to recruitment.

 You should contact your doctor if: